How to sell a car

 - MOT certificates

 - Significant invoices and receipts for work done or parts purchased.

 If relevant, ensure you can prove any outstanding loans have been paid off and that the car is yours to sell.

 Collect together all the keys for your car, including (if you have locking wheel nuts) the special socket-style tool for unlocking alloy wheels.
 Also re-fit any parts or accessories you might have removed, such as a parcel shelf for the boot or a tool kit.

-If you are honest about your vehicle and answer all questions truthfully, your sale should be straightforward and a buyer will have little legal comeback should the car later develop faults.
+It’s tempting to be a bit, let’s say, ‘economical’ with the truth.
+But if you are upfront about your vehicle and answer all questions truthfully, your sale should be straightforward and a buyer will have little legal comeback should the car later develop faults.

 Online part exchanges

-If you’re buying your new car through an online broker or agent, they may offer a part-exchange facility too: usually, you will be expected to complete a form detailing the car’s condition, mileage and service history, and an offer will be made.
-This is unlikely to be very generous as your old car will simply be sent to auction.
+If you’re buying your new car through an online broker or agent, it may offer a part-exchange facility, too.
+Usually you will be expected to complete a form detailing the car’s condition, mileage and service history, and an offer will be made.
+This is unlikely to be very generous, as your old car will simply be sent to auction.